2014 Fellow, Black Male Achievement Fellowship

-Donda's House Inc.
+Founder of Donda's House Inc.

-Donnie Smith 2014 Black Male Achievement Fellow
+Donnie Smith 2014 Fellow, Black Male Achievement Fellowship

 Close the achievement gap for black boys in Chicago by providing pathways to success and career opportunities using high quality, arts based apprenticeship programs.

 Donnie Smith is co-founder and the executive director of Donda's House Inc. Donda's House, named after the mother of Kanye West, provides access to premium arts instruction to youth.
 After assisting her grammy-award winning husband Che "Rhymefest" Smith with a run for City Council in one of Chicago's most violent neighborhoods and serving as a High School Teacher in the Chicago Public School system, she quickly realized that low-income youth idolized celebrities and suffered from access to artistic and cultural development.
 As the child of a crack-cocaine addicted mother, an absent father and a survivor of sexual assault, Donnie realized that programs like the Children's Defense Fund - Freedom Schools and a host of others exposed her to new opportunities, helped her escape her daily trauma, and empowered her to use her negative experiences as motivation to change her narrative.
 Donda's House was born out of the necessity to provide similar experiences to a new generation of youth in order to alter the trajectory of their lives.